ne1410s/k8s-made-simple/k8s-manifests/04_observability/readme.md

 # Troubleshooting
 One way to directly access loki metrics is by port-forwarding the service:
-  - kubectl port-forward [-n NAMESPACE] service/loki 3100
+  - kubectl port-forward -n monitoring service/loki 3100
   - http://localhost:3100/metrics

 To directly access promtail targets, etc we can port-forward the daemonset:
-  - kubectl port-forward [-n NAMESPACE] daemonset/promtail-daemonset 9080
+  - kubectl port-forward -n monitoring daemonset/promtail-daemonset 9080
   - http://localhost:9080/targets

 Viewing the promtail-daemonset pod logs also proved useful when writing this guide!